 (5) Allocating Damages Among Defendants.
-When multiple firms engage in a conspiracy that causes anticompetitive harm, their liability is joint and several.
-This means that, although a plaintiff can sue all the defendant co-conspirators, the plaintiff also has the option to sue just one (or some) of the defendant co-conspirators for the entire amount of the injury resulting from the conspiracy.
-The plaintiff need not even name the co-conspirators in its complaint, though in some cases specificity might be necessary to adequately allege the conspiracy.
-The fact that the plaintiff actually did not buy from the defendant does not matter as long as the price at which the plaintiff bought was fixed by the conspiracy.
-Indeed, if the demand curve) predict the prices that the merged firm would charge, and thus the extent to which those prices would be higher than premerger levels.
-Using this method, one can even calculate the extent to which a posited decrease in marginal costs would offset any tendency toward increased prices.
+When multiple firms engage in a conspiracy that causes anticompetitive harm, their liability is joint and several.71 This means that, although a plaintiff can sue all the defendant co-conspirators, the plaintiff also has the option to sue just one (or some) of the defendant co-conspirators for the entire amount of the injury resulting from the conspiracy.
+72 The plaintiff need not even name the co-conspirators in its complaint, 73 though in some cases specificity might be necessary to adequately allege the conspiracy.
+The fact that the plaintiff actually did not buy from the defendant does not matter as long as the price at which the plaintiff bought was fixed by the conspiracy.74 Indeed, if the defendant and his co-conspirators fixed prices in a way that caused market prices to rise generally, a plaintiff should be able to recover even if the plaintiff did not buy from a co-conspirator at all, on the ground that the illegal conspiracy did materially contribute to the higher prices the plaintiff paid in a way that directly flowed from the anticompetitive aspects of the conduct.
+However, the cases are somewhat split on this last point.75

-- 70. See Chattanooga Foundry & Pipe Works v.
-City of Atlanta, 203 U.S. 390, 396 (1906). - 71.
-See Texas Industries v.
+^{70.} See Chattanooga Foundry & Pipe Works v.
+City of Atlanta, 203 U.S. 390, 396 (1906).

+^{71.} See Texas Industries v.
 Radcliff Materials, 451 U.S. 630, 646 (1981).

-72. See Burlington Indus. v.
+^{72.} See Burlington Indus. v.
 Milliken & Co., 690 F.2d 380, 392 n.8 (4th Cir.
 1982); MacMillan Bloedel Limited v.
 Flintkote Co., 760 F.2d 580, 584-85 (5th Cir.
 1985); In re Uranium Antitrust Litigation, 617 F.2d 1248, 1257 (7th Cir.
 1980).

-73. See Texas Industries, 451 U.S. at 632-33 (plaintiff complaint allowed to proceed that did not even name who defendant's horizontal co-conspirators were).
+^{73.} See Texas Industries, 451 U.S. at 632-33 (plaintiff complaint allowed to proceed that did not even name who defendant's horizontal co-conspirators were).

-74. See Chattanooga Foundry, 203 U.S. at 396 (upholding antitrust verdict against horizontal co-conspirator of actual seller, even though actual seller was not sued).
+^{74.} See Chattanooga Foundry, 203 U.S. at 396 (upholding antitrust verdict against horizontal co-conspirator of actual seller, even though actual seller was not sued).
 Thus, a plaintiff who alleges it paid retail prices that were fixed by an illegal vertical price-fixing agreement between a manufacturer and dealer can elect to sue just the manufacturer or just the dealer or both.
 See II Areeda et al., supra note 21, at ¶ 346h, at 369; VII Areeda, Antitrust Law ¶ 1459b4, at 186-87 (1986).